Multiple law enforcement officers struck by gunfire in shooting in Charlotte, North Carolina, police say

 Multiple law enforcement officers were struck by gunfire in a shooting in Charlotte, North Carolina, while conducting an investigation Monday, police said.
 The Charlotte-Mecklenburg Police Department said on social media that "multiple victims" were taken to a hospital.

-A U.S. Marshals Service task force comprised of officers from multiple agencies was conducting an investigation when the shooting started, police said.
+A U.S. Marshals Service fugitive task force comprised of officers from multiple agencies was attempting to serve a warrant when the shooting started, police said.

 It wasn't immediately clear how many officers were wounded or their condition.